yilundu/cross_attention_renderer/README.md

 <br>
 MIT

-This is a preliminary implementation of the paper "Learning to Render Novel Views from Wide-Baseline Stereo Pairs".
-The final version of the code will be released soon with the associated paper.
+This is a official implementation of the paper "Learning to Render Novel Views from Wide-Baseline Stereo Pairs".

 https://user-images.githubusercontent.com/5572232/217013655-7cf89735-a683-4077-825f-33a6692d4f47.mp4